astroumd/lmtoy/docs/parameters.md

 ## 3. RSR

-The **rsr_pipeline.sh** script uses two scripts to get the same spectrum in two different ways (they really should be merged).
+The **rsr_pipeline.sh** script still uses two scripts to get the same spectrum in two different ways.

     badcb=2/3,2/2          preset Chassis/Board detectors that are bad C=[0..3]  B=[0..5]
+    jitter=1
     xlines=110.51,0.15     sections of spectrum not to be used for baseline fit (freq-dfreq..freq+dfreq) normally because there is a (strong) line.
 Used by linecheck, but adviced for strong line sources
-    linecheck=0            if set to 1, use the source name to grab the correct xlines= shortlags=32,15.0      set a short_min and short_hi to avoid flagging strong continuum sources sgf=51                 If given, set Savitzky-Golay high pass filter ; odd number > 21 Can be useful for strong continuum sources spike=3                spikyness of localized peaks
+    linecheck=0            if set to 1, use the source name to grab the correct xlines= badlags=0              set to a badlags file if to use this instead of dynamically generated (use 0 to force not to use it) - not used yet shortlags=32,15.0      set a short_min and short_hi to avoid flagging strong continuum sources sgf=51                 If given, set Savitzky-Golay high pass filter ; odd number > 21 Can be useful for strong continuum sources notch=0                sigma cut for notch filter to eliminate large frecuency oscillations.
+Needs sgf > 21. spike=3                spikyness of localized peaks
     bandzoom=5             default band to supply a zoomed view of the final spectrum speczoom=85,3          if given, override the bandzoom with a window 85 +/- 3 rthr=0.01              Threshold sigma value when averaging single observations repeats (-r) cthr=0.01              Threshold sigma value when coadding all observations (-t) blo=1                  order of polynomial baseline subtraction
+    bandstats=0            also compute stats of each of the 6 RSR bands

 Below we describe a few common scripts used in the pipeline.
 Some parameters are promoted to a pipeline parameter, others are hardcoded.